9-11 December 2025

 Tohoku University Center for Innovative Integrated Electronic Systems

 Tetsuo Endoh graduated University of Tokyo in 1987 and received Ph.
 D degree from Tohoku University Graduate School of Engineering in 1995.
 He joined ULSI Research Center Toshiba Co. in 1987 and was engaged in both the R&D and the mass production of NAND Memory.
 He is a professor at the Department of Electrical Engineering, the Graduate School of Engineering, Tohoku University and director of the Center for Innovative Integrated Electronic Systems (CIES).
 His current interests are 3D structured device, novel memory, beyond-CMOS technology including spintronics, power-device and power electronics with GaN or SiC.
-He was a Fellow of the IEEE from 2023.
+He was a Fellow of the IEEE from 2023 for contributions to nonvolatile memory and spintronic logic.

 Company Profile